Sunday in the Park with George: Original Broadway production

 The musical began previews on April 2, 1984 at the Booth Theatre on Broadway and officially opened on May 2, 1984.
 The second act was finalized and the show was "frozen" only a few days before the opening.

 Lapine directed and Patinkin and Peters starred, with scenic design by Tony Straiges, costume design by Patricia Zipprodt and Ann Hould-Ward, lighting by Richard Nelson, and special effects by Bran Ferren.
 In his New York Times review of Sunday in the Park with George Frank Rich wrote, "What Mr. Lapine, his designers and the special-effects wizard Bran Ferren have arranged is simply gorgeous."
-It was the first Broadway show to utilize projection mapping (onto the spherical surface topping the Chromolume #7 sculpture), and high powered lasers that broke the 4th wall, traveling throughout the audience.Sunday opened on Broadway to mixed critical responses.
+It was the first Broadway show to utilize projection mapping (onto the spherical surface topping the Chromolume #7 sculpture), and high powered lasers that broke the 4th wall, traveling throughout the audience.

+Sunday opened on Broadway to mixed critical responses.
 The New York Times theatre critic Frank Rich wrote: "I do know... that Mr. Sondheim and Mr. Lapine have created an audacious, haunting and, in its own intensely personal way, touching work.
 Even when it fails—as it does on occasion—Sunday in the Park is setting the stage for even more sustained theatrical innovations yet to come."
 The musical enjoyed a healthy box office, though it ultimately lost money; it closed on October 13, 1985, after 604 performances and 35 previews.
+Notable replacements in the cast over the course of the run include Robert Westenberg, Cris Groenendaal and Harry Groener all taking over the title roles and Betsy Joslyn and Maryann Plunkett taking over the roles of Dot and Marie.

 Although it was considered a brilliant artistic achievement for Sondheim and nominated for ten Tony Awards, the show won only two, both for design.
 (The major winner of the night was Jerry Herman's La Cage aux Folles.
 In his acceptance speech Herman noted that the "simple, hummable tune" was still alive on Broadway, a remark some perceived as criticism of Sondheim's pointillistic score.
 Herman later denied that that had been his intention.)
 Sunday won the New York Drama Critics Circle Award for Outstanding Musical and Sondheim and Lapine were awarded the Pulitzer Prize for Drama.
 Sunday is one of only ten musicals to win a Pulitzer.

 On May 15, 1994, the original cast of Sunday in the Park with George returned to Broadway for a tenth anniversary concert, which was also a benefit for "Friends in Deed".
+The only members of the original cast who weren’t in attendance were Robert Westenberg, Cris Groenendaal and Brent Spiner, who were filled in for by Howard McGillin, Jeff Keller and Bruce Adler, respectively.